YOGA THERAPY FOR ADDICTION RECOVERY

-“The point is that we are willing to grow along spiritual lines.” – Alcoholics Anonymous
+“We are willing to grow along spiritual lines.” – Alcoholics Anonymous Big Book

-At Cirque Lodge, the 12-step program is at the heart of our treatment offering, and the core of any 12-step recovery program is the importance of spiritual growth.
-This does not need to be a religion per se, but a spiritual component that gives you a greater perspective and understanding in your life.
+At Cirque Lodge, the 12-Step program of recovery is at the heart of our treatment offerings, and the core of any 12-Step program is spiritual growth.
+This does not mean religion per se, but a spiritual component that gives you a greater perspective and understanding of your life.

 “Cirque Lodge gave me the opportunity to dig down deep and figure out what was going on inside of me and why I was doing the things I was doing.” ~ Anon.

 Yoga is an ancient form of exercise that focuses on poses, breathing techniques, and meditation to promote physical and mental well-being.
-There is a lasting impact when you establish a yoga practice during the first few weeks of recovery.
+When clients establish a yoga practice during the first few weeks of treatment, it has a lasting impact on their recovery.
+That’s why we offer Yoga Therapy at Cirque Lodge.

 - Building strength